kyma-project/console/components/angular/generic-list/README.md

 # Generic List Component

 This is a private package, not published to npm anymore.
-We use `lerna` to link the build output to the subprojects.
+We use classical symlinks for usage in the components.

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You will see a sandbox app that uses <y-generic-table> & <y-generic-list> components from the embedded list.module.ts.

-## Build the sandbox app

-Run `npm run packagr` to build the project.
-The built module will be stored in the `dist/` directory and can be linked with lerna.
-Run `npm run packagr-develop` to have automatic rebuild while developing.
+## How to use it in a component

+Add a symlink to `components/angular/generic-list/src/app/modules/list` inside your application.

+Example:
+In case of core, we have set the following symlink:
+`core/src/app/generic-list > components/angular/generic-list/src/app/modules/list` and use it in our Angular application with `import { Filter } from 'app/generic-list'`